 H. Robert Horvitz

-In addition to our individual research groups, the McGovern Institute also hosts several core facilities, inclduing the Athinoula A. Martinos Imaging Center, the Viral Gene Transfer Core (a joint project with the Picower Insititute for Learning and Memory), the 2-Photon Microscopy Core and the and the OpenMind high-performance computer cluster.
+In addition to our individual research groups, the McGovern Institute also hosts several core facilities, inclduing the Athinoula A. Martinos Imaging Center, the 2-Photon Microscopy Core and the and the OpenMind high-performance computer cluster.

 - The Brain and Cognitive Sciences Complex is one of the largest academic neuroscience complexes in the world.
 Completed in 2005, the complex is home to the McGovern Institute for Brain Research, MIT’s Department of Brain and Cognitive Sciences, the Picower Institute for Learning and Memory, and the Athinoula A. Martinos Imaging Center.
 The McGovern Institute occupies about 85,000 net square feet of the building.
 The complex has a LEED silver certification and is considered one of the greenest buildings on campus.

 - Our building is located on the north side of MIT’s campus and is ideally situated in Kendall Square, among a thriving community of biotech and high-tech industries.